kaeru4343/LAMAS_2020Project/index.md

 ---
 layout: default
-title: "Battleships - An Epistemic Logic Representation"
+title: "Battleship - An Epistemic Logic Representation"
 ---

 # Introduction

-Battleships is a strategy type guessing game for two players that originally came out as pen and paper game in the 1930s and, later, in 1973, as a plastic board game.
+Battleship is a strategy type guessing game for two players that originally came out as pen and paper game in the 1930s and, later, in 1973, as a plastic board game.

 The game created a multitude of spin-offs in various formats, including electronic versions, video games and even phone apps.
 Every version generally respects the core idea of the game, but will sometimes deviate in execution or rules.<br />
 For the sake of simplicity, we will be using the game's default rules and a abridged version of its components in our attempt to model the game in an epistemic logic system.